Where to Mail Tax Returns, Tax Payments, and Extensions to the IRS

 Another interesting wrinkle is that the mailing address usually changes depending on whether you're submitting a payment with your return.

-In almost all cases, you would mail returns with payments to the Internal Revenue Service and returns without payments to the Department of the Treasury.
+In almost all cases, you would mail returns with payments to the Internal Revenue Service and mail returns without payments to the Department of the Treasury.
 Yes, that seems contradictory.
 Wouldn't the Treasury be the place to send your money?
 But tax rules aren't always logical or simple.

 Other Tax Forms

 The addresses can be different if you're filing something other than your personal tax return.
 Estimated payments and Form 1040-ES, amended returns, and Form 4868 for tax extensions all have their own individual addresses so check your IRS state page accordingly.

 Mailing a Business Tax Return